gekkekoe/esphome-ecodan-hp/README.md

 - 0xC9 : configuration command.
 It reports back controller version and much more, need more investigation.

 # experimental server control + prohibit dhw
 In sever control mode, the prohibit flags can be set.
-Added experimental option to toggle the prohibit dhw flag.
-You can experiment with other combinations in the yaml file.
+You can enable it by uncommenting the `sever-control.yaml` entry in the `ecodan-esphome.yaml`.

 # required hardware